duanemcguire/duaneblog/content/blog/uncle-frank.md

 - I congratulate the old man on his first hole-in-one.
 He says, 'Not much to it.
 If you spend 40 years trying, eventually it's going to go in the hole".
 That's can-do.
 - The old man talks to his older brother, who complains that he can't find anyone who can do a new cedar shingle roof.
 The old man says, "No problem.
 I can do that.
 It will be a nice visit".
 That's can-do.

-Thank you Frank, for  your may stories, and your example of a life well-lived!\[fbcomments\]
+Thank you Frank, for  your may stories, and your example of a life well-lived!